Are Weight Loss Injections Safe?

 What are Weight Loss Injections?

-Semaglutide has previously been used as a treatment for type 2 diabetes, but due to the rise of it being used as a weight loss drug in the public eye, its uses are becoming more widespread, and the drug is gradually becoming more popular.
+Semaglutide has previously been used as a treatment for type 2 diabetes, but its uses are becoming more widespread.
+Thanks to Hollywood, the drug is gradually becoming more popular, being used as a weight loss drug instead.

 But what is it, what does it do, and should you use it?
 We’ve answered all these questions below.

-It’s normally administered as a once-weekly injection to manage blood glucose levels and HbA1c in type 2 diabetics.
+It’s normally administered as a weekly injection to manage blood glucose levels in type 2 diabetics.

 What are the side effects?